duspic/schrotomath/README.md

 # The Notebooks

 I don't think there's much point in me typing all the steps and details about them.
 So I placed most of the information alongside related code in the notebooks.
 I recommend the **create_model.ipynb** and **entire_process.ipynb**.
-The first one explains how I built, trained and evaluated my model, where are it's flaws and what are the difficulties surrounding it.
+The first one explains how I built, trained and evaluated my model, where it is flawed and what are the difficulties surrounding it.
 The second one takes you trough the entire process which is happening in the background of the app.
 Open the **example.png** in your image editor of choice, try writing your own equation and run the notebook to see the results.
 As explained in the create_model.ipynb, some classes are often mispredicted, so try out a couple of examples if you wish.

 Other notebooks contain other processes, mainly inspecting and augmenting datasets.